 The GBP/USD is one of the most liquid currency pairs in the forex market.
 Why?
-Well, London has long been a major financial center and it’s no surprise that there are many transactions happening every day between companies based here or moving money into or out from this country.
+Well, London has long been a major financial center and it’s no surprise that many transactions are happening every day between companies based here or moving money into or out of this country.

-With all these big movements going on throughout Europe each trading session, you’d expect spreads to widen just slightly more than other less significant currencies; however ,they don’t really change much at all.
+With all these big movements going on throughout Europe each trading session, you’d expect spreads to widen just slightly more than other less significant currencies; however,they don’t change much at all.
 GBPUSD only comprises 14% of global trades, the third most active pair — which is why spreads are pretty tight, just a pip or two more than EURUSD or USDJPY.

 Agile in London Session (But Volatile)

 The London session is when things heat up, with GBP/USD trading volume highest during European hours.
 There’s potential for strong moves in New York as key UK and US data will be released then too!
 There isn’t much movement in the Asian trading sessions though.

 Just know that GBP pairs are given to volatile and jerky moves, as liquidity grows thin at certain points of the day.
 Also, GBP pairs react strongly to surprise economic data.

 Consumer Price Index: The CPI is one of the most important economic indicators for traders who are looking to trade GBP pairs.
 This index measures the change in prices of a basket of goods and services that are typically purchased by consumers.
 When the CPI rises, it indicates that inflation is increasing, which can lead to higher interest rates.
 This can cause the value of the pound to decline relative to other currencies.

 Unemployment Rate: This index measures the percentage of people who are unemployed and actively seeking employment.
 When the UK unemployment rate rises, it can indicate that the economy is struggling and that the pound may be devalued relative to other currencies.